-- A maximum of two courses may be taken outside the Department of History.
-With the approval of their major professor, students pursuing graduate certificates in other departments may petition the graduate coordinator for an exemption to this rule. - One split level course will be allowed (4000/6000-level); a second may be added with the permission of the major professor and the graduate coordinator. - Students may not register for HIST 9000 or HIST 9300 without permission from the graduate coordinator until all other program requirements have been completed. - To be eligible for graduation, students must maintain a 3.0 (B) grade point average on all graduate coursework.
+- The student may take a maximum of two courses outside the Department of History.
+With the approval of their major professor, students pursuing graduate certificates in other departments may petition the graduate coordinator for an exemption to this rule. - One split level course will be allowed (4000/6000-level); the student may add a second with the permission of the major professor and the graduate coordinator. - Students may not register for HIST 9000 or HIST 9300 without permission from the graduate coordinator until all other program requirements have been completed. - To be eligible for graduation, students must maintain a 3.0 (B) grade point average on all graduate coursework.